 Lionel Trilling (1905-75), one of Columbia's most celebrated faculty members, was among the great humanist scholars and public intellectuals of the 20th century.
 In his memory, the Heyman Center sponsors a series of intellectual conversations, known as the Lionel Trilling Seminars.

-Lydia Davis is a short story writer, novelist, and translator.
+Lydia Davis is a short story writer, novelist, essayist, and translator.
 She is the author of six collections of short stories, including Can’t and Won’t (2014) and The Collected Stories of Lydia Davis (2009), and one novel, The End of the Story (1995).
 Her collection Varieties of Disturbance (2007) was nominated for the National Book Award.
 Davis is best known for her very short, micro- or “flash” fiction; many of her stories are a single sentence or paragraph long.
 She has translated novels and works of philosophy from French, including Gustave Flaubert’s Madame Bovary (2010) and Marcel Proust’s Swann’s Way (2003).
+A first collection of her essays, titled ESSAYS ONE, will be appearing this fall.
 Her honors and awards include fellowships from the Guggenheim Foundation and the MacArthur Foundation, as well as the Man Booker International Prize.
-She is professor of English and writer-in-residence at SUNY, Albany.
+She is Professor Emeritus of SUNY Albany

 Elisabeth Ladenson is Professor of French and Comparative Literature at Columbia University and General Editor of Romanic Review.
 She studied at Paris VII (DEUG, 1981) and the University of Pennsylvania (B.A., 1984) before going on to graduate work at Columbia (M.A.
 1988, M.Phil., 1992, Ph.D., 1994).
 She taught at the University of Virginia from 1992 to 2005.
 At UVA, she directed the Comparative Literature program from 1998-2004.
 She has also held visiting appointments at Rice University and the University of California, Berkeley.
 Her main teaching and research interests are in 19th- and 20th-century French and comparative literature; gender studies; cultural history and historiography.
 Her book Proust's Lesbianism (Cornell UP, 1999) has been translated into French as Proust lesbien (Epel, trans.
 Guy le Gaufey, 2004) and into Spanish as Lesbianismo en Proust (Me Cayó el Veinte, trans.
 Martín Pérez, 2010).
 She has also edited a special issue of GLQ on "Men and Lesbianism" (2001), and published essays on a wide range of subjects in journals including Yale French Studies, The Yale Review, and The London Review of Books.
 Her book Dirt for Art's Sake: Books on Trial from Lolita to Madame Bovary was published by Cornell in 2007.
 She is currently writing a book about Colette.